July 2018 UPDATE:

 Consider myself to be a decent guy.
-Kind of a -'keep to myself'- guy a lot of the time.
+Kind of a -'keep to myself'- guy, but very much enjoy visits from Boondockers.
 Have two daughters.
 Both live about 1.5 hrs away - in different directions.

 I am conversational (too much so at times).
 Not very mechanical any more.
 Don't socialize a lot locally, but would enjoy your visit & hear about you & your travels.